This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A collation order other than code-set order, if defined for a locale.
 Only NCHAR and NVARCHAR data values are collated in a localized order.
 Database objects collate in their creation-time order, if this is not the runtime order.

 A program that follows all of the conventions associated with a given locale for the relevant functions that the program supports.
-See also globalized program, internationalized program, localization process.
+See also globalized program, internationalized program.